kenvarasolivo/align-engine/README.md

 }
 ```

-Each gap is embedded and matched against the pgvector knowledge base; the retrieved cards ground a Gemini call that returns `{ "summary": "...", "items": [{ "gap": "...", "guidance": "...", "source_slug": "..." }], "sources": [{ "slug": "...", "name": "...", "similarity": 0.82, ... }], "grounded": true }`.
-When the knowledge base is not configured, it responds with `grounded: false` and an empty plan rather than inventing advice.
+Each gap is embedded and matched against the pgvector knowledge base; the retrieved cards ground a Gemini call that returns `{ "summary": "...", "items": [{ "gap": "...", "guidance": "...", "source_slug": "..." }], "sources": [...], "grounded": true }`.
+When the knowledge base isn't configured, it responds with `grounded: false` and an empty plan rather than inventing advice.